-^{&#}x27;However, the recent controvers, over the magnitude of additional gas that might be obtainable from old gas decontrol
+^{}However, the recent controversy over the magnitude of additional gas that might be obtainable from old gas decontrol demonstrates that the availability of extensive geologic knowledge does not guarantee agreement over resources present.

 ^{}Nehring acknowledged this problem to OTA in a recent telephone conversation.